Get insider access

 Compared To Other TVs

 The Sony X80K is an okay overall TV, but there's nothing special about it versus other TVs.
-You can get higher-end Sony TVs like the Sony X85K or Sony X90K/X90CK, which have more features for gaming.
-Other budget models from budget brands like Hisense and TCL also provide better value, such as the Hisense U6/U6H or the TCL 4 Series/S455 2022.
+You can get higher-end Sony TVs like the Sony X85K or Sony X90K/X90CK, which have more gaming features.
+Other budget models from budget brands like Hisense and TCL also provide better value, like the Hisense U6/U6H or the TCL 4 Series/S455 2022.
 However, it's an adequate choice if you want something small to use as a PC monitor and you want a wide viewing angle, and it's better than some of the newer budget Sony TVs like the Sony X77L/X77CL.

 Sony X85K